 Therefore a risk assessment would address the size of branch or tree (being assessed) and the likelihood of it falling on a vulnerable or valuable target.

 How to submit a notice when an exception applies

 Subject - Tree requisitions (5 day notice)

 - Species/type of tree

 - Describe the planned works

 - Describe why the works are an exception

 - Include contact details for the owner and contractor/arborist

-Within 5 days our Arboricultural Officer will inspect, determine whether works to a tree can be done under a five day notice and advise you of their decision.
+Our Arboricultural Officer will inspect and determine whether works to a tree can be done under a five day notice.
+They will contact you with their decision within 5 days.